 - Set all of the zones that weren't set to be secure only, to do so.

-Below is what I suggested that they do to accomplish those simple goals.
-However, since some of the wizards don't explain exactly what they do, you can get inconsistent or unexpected results if you don't know what to expect.
-With that said, I thought I'd clarify a bit.
+Below is what I told them to do to accomplish those simple goals, however since some of the wizards don't explain exactly what they do.
+Since you can get inconsistent or unexpected results, if you don't know what to expect, I thought I'd clarify a bit.

 In order to meet the first goal, to set all newly created zones to scavenge upon creation, I told them to run the following command on their servers, obviously changing <server> to their server names.